Cpymadtools

 Note

-• beam (int) -- which beam to set up for.
+• beam (int) -- The beam to set up for.
 Defaults to beam 1.

-• slicefactor (int) -- if provided, the sequence will be sliced and made thin.
+• slicefactor (int, optional) -- If provided, the sequence will be sliced and made thin.
 Defaults to None, which leads to an unsliced sequence.

-• **kwargs -- if echo or warn are found in the keyword arguments they will be transmitted as options to MAD-X (by default they are given as False).
+• **kwargs -- If echo or warn are found in the keyword arguments they will be transmitted as options to MAD-X (by default these two are given as False).
 Any other keyword argument is transmitted to the Madx creation call.

 Example